 Utility easements should be considered for possible trail easements.
-Working only with willing property owners, the City should work to encourage multi-purpose easements that allow for public access where is identified or supported by the Urban Paths of Poulsbo Plan.
+Working only with willing property owners, the city should work to encourage multi-purpose easements that allow for public access where is identified or supported by the Urban Paths of Poulsbo Plan.

-The City intends to develop the Urban Paths of Poulsbo Plan primarily through (1) continued construction of sidewalks, bicycle facilities, and shared-use paths in conjunction with new roadway projects; (2) through multipurpose easements as described in Policy PRO-4.7; and (3) through the development of trails with willing and cooperative property owners going through the development review process, including but not limited to subdivisions, Planned Residential Developments, and commercial site plans.
-The City will engage only with only with willing property owners in the implementation of the UPP Plan.
+The city intends to develop the Urban Paths of Poulsbo Plan primarily through (1) continued construction of sidewalks, bicycle facilities, and shared-use paths in conjunction with new roadway projects; (2) through multi-purpose easements as described in Policy PRO-4.7; and (3) through the development of trails with willing and cooperative property owners going through the development review process, including but not limited to subdivisions, Planned Residential Developments, and commercial site plans.
+The city will engage only with willing property owners in the implementation of the UPP Plan.

-When a public trail is designed to be located within a regulated critical area, the City shall engage professional consultants or other experts to ensure appropriate mitigation of any potential conflicts between path construction and wildlife habitat.
+When a public trail is designed to be located within a regulated critical area, the city shall engage professional consultants or other experts to ensure appropriate mitigation of any potential conflicts between path construction and wildlife habitat.

-Install way finding way finding and route signs and provide maps of theof the city's pedestrian and bicycle network.
+Install wayfinding and route signs and provide maps of the city's pedestrian and bicycle network.
 Coordinate with schools and other agencies to promote bicycle and pedestrian safety through educational programs and events.
-Develop local trail maps and Collaborate with neighboring jurisdictions to develop regional trail maps.
+Develop local trail maps and collaborate with neighboring jurisdictions to develop regional trail maps.
 Expand "adopt-a-park" programs to include an "adopt-a-trail" component.

 Proposed routes shown in the UPP Plan and Figure PRO-3 are conceptual.
 Actual alignment may vary based on topography, property ownership and willingness of property owners, and other variables that may be identified at the time of pathway construction.
-The City will involve only willing property owners.
+The city will involve only willing property owners.
 If a connection is not feasible, an alternative alignment and/or connection that meet the intent of the UPP Plan and Figure PRO-3 will, when possible, be identified.